 D. Sheet Asphalts

 Sheet asphalt is usually laid over cement concrete pavement to provide an excellent riding layer.
-It also protects the joints in cement concrete pavement and course, cause a reduction is warping stresses.
+It also protects the joints in cement concrete pavement and course, causes a reduction in warping stresses.

 E. Mastic Asphalt